Film and TV drama

-Also known as: LP, Production manager
+Also known as: Co-producer, Unit production manager (UPM)

 At school or college:

 If you want to go to university, A-levels or Highers in film studies, media or art and design are relevant.
 As it’s a role that combines understanding film production with project management and accounting, subjects that develop your skills in that way are useful too.
 Combine film studies with business or business studies and maths for a well-rounded skillset.
 Or you might want to take the following Level 3 vocational qualifications:

 If you want to go straight into a job or apprenticeship, the following Level 3 vocational qualifications will equip you: